19 Jun The 5 Pillars of Kettlebell Training

 The first thing is to commit to this type of training from the beginning.

-Don’t dabble in it and do what most people do which is say “I’ll try it out.”
+Do what most people do which is say “I’ll try it.”

 Instead, commit to learning the skills when you start and stay with it, even if it’s tough for you to learn in the beginning.